Wednesday, 30 November 2011

 (Rage Cartoon at the bottom)

-“Hokey!”
-I shouted, “Can’t you do anything right?!
-I told you to use your cell phone while we were standing at the gas station, so it could blow up.
-But what does miss-oh-I-don’t-want-to-listen-to-Dragona’s-plans do?
-She buys a plastic phone because she doesn’t want her cell phone to get blasted.”
+"Hokey!"
+I shouted.
+"Can’t you do anything right?
+I told you to use your cell phone while we were standing at the gas station so it could blow up.
+But what does Miss Oh I don’t want to listen to Dragona’s plans do?
+She buys a plastic phone because she doesn’t want her precious cell phone to get blasted."

-Work done for the day, I began our journey home.
-The sights on the way home were the same: aberrant aspics, beery beggars, cloned cavies, desultory desserts, edible elms, feisty fruit, ghetto gentleman, hoity-toity hookworms, incendiary ivory tusks, jugular jokers, kittenish knuckle-heads, lively lasses, messy messengers, Norwegian noodles, optimistic orangutans, peevish pewits, queen-sized quinches, rowdy ravers, sleazy sheriffs, trendy teachers, unconvincing ulcers, venerable vampires, wise waffles, youthful yogis and zany zebras.
-All were waiting in line for the vaccination for the latest disease, one that I had invented.
-I called it the Soda Turner Disease, S.T.D for short.
-The line for the vaccination stretched all the way around the world from what I could see.
-People or things seemed afraid of turning into soda.
-What’s the deal?
-It means we have more soda to drink.
-I just hope that a majority of them turn into grape soda.
-“Have you had your vaccination?”
-Hokey croaked.
+Work done for the day, we started our walk home.
+The streets were alive with the usual bizarre sights: aberrant aspics, beery beggars, cloned cavies, desultory desserts, edible elms, feisty fruit, ghetto gentlemen, hoity toity hookworms, incendiary ivory tusks, jugular jokers, kittenish knuckleheads, lively lasses, messy messengers, Norwegian noodles, optimistic orangutans, peevish pewits, queen sized quinches, rowdy ravers, sleazy sheriffs, trendy teachers, unconvincing ulcers, venerable vampires, wise waffles, youthful yogis and zany zebras.

-A warm breeze ruffled the top of my afro and suddenly I felt very cold.
+A warm breeze brushed across my afro, and suddenly I felt a chill snake through my body.

-“It’s freezing!”
-I shouted while I started to run home.
-Goosebumps were rippling up and down my arms.
-Hokey shook her head and followed.
-She already knew what was to become of me.
+"It’s freezing!"
+I shouted, shivering as goosebumps spread up and down my arms.
+I started running for home.
+Hokey just shook her head and followed.
+She already knew what was happening to me.

-I sprinted into bed and emptied one of Mama’s heat potions onto my head.
-“Hokey, what are you doing?
-Why are you getting in the cupboard?”
-My teeth were chattering so loudly they almost blocked out my words.
-Hokey ignored me and hopped into her spider cupboard.
+I sprinted into my room, dove into bed, and grabbed one of Mama’s heat potions.
+I emptied it over my head, desperate for warmth.
+"Hokey, what are you doing?
+Why are you getting into the cupboard?"
+My teeth chattered so loudly I could barely hear myself speak.

-This is the last thing I remember doing before I began to turn into a soda.
 Do you remember me?
-I’m Dragona the poisonous orange soda.
-You might remember me from my previous story: when I was turning into a soda.
+I’m Dragona, the poisonous orange soda.
+You might recall me from my last story, the one where I was turning into a soda.

 MAMA IS REACHING FOR ME!